tidyverse/duckplyr/README.md

 ```

 The following code aggregates the inflight delay by year and month for
 the first half of the year.
-We use a variant of the `nycflights13::flights` dataset, where the timezone has been set to UTC to work around a [current limitation of duckplyr](https://duckplyr.tidyverse.org/dev/articles/limits.html).
+We use a variant of the `nycflights13::flights` dataset, where the timezone has been set to UTC to work around a current limitation of duckplyr, see `vignette("limits.html")`.

 ``` r
 flights_df()